MWRobertson/PowerShell_LabCode/README.md

  Windows 2016 Preview, and CentOS.
 Prerequisites include ISOs for each operating system's install media and virtual floppy disks containing answer files (if an unattended installation is desired.)

+ Also included are some scripts for using PowerShell DSC.
+These include push configurations, scripts to stand up a DSC pull server, and examples of both standard pull configs and partial pull configs.

  This code is shared here strictly as-is.
 It's unoptimized, unfinished, and tailored specifically to my working environment.
 Please feel free to use it as a reference for developing your own lab code that best fits your needs.